 The importance and implication of POH research for affected children and their families is unquestionable.
 However, the importance of POH research for the general medical community is far greater that its rarity might indicate.
-Research on POH is relevant to all disorders of renegade bone formation.
 By unraveling the complex pathogenesis of POH, there is great hope that more common disorders of bone formation will become understandable and treatable.
 Knowledge gained from this work has the likelihood of elucidating not only the basic molecular mechanisms of POH, but also the basic molecular mechanisms involved in disorders as diverse as congenital limb anomalies, bone cancer, osteoarthritic bone spurs, osteoporosis, and abnormal fracture repair.
-Recently, our laboratory (propelled by discoveries in FOP and POH) has identified bone formation in heart valves as a common finding in patients who have endstage valvular heart disease.
-Research in POH, therefore, has the possibility of elucidating mechanisms of phenotype stability in disorders as fundamental as cancer, aging, and valvular heart disease.
+Research in POH, therefore, has the possibility of elucidating the pathophysiology of disorders as fundamental as cancer, aging, and valvular heart disease.